Roanoke Red Sox: History

 Baseball began in Roanoke with the Roanoke Magicians (1894–1896), who were members of the Virginia League and had three consecutive losing seasons.
 The Virginia League folded after the 1896 season.
 Baseball Hall of Fame inductee Jack Chesbro was a pitcher for Roanoke in 1896 in his second professional season.

 The Roanoke Tigers (1906–1914) played in the reformed Virginia League.
 The Tigers captured Virginia League Championships in 1909 and 1912.

 In 1939, the Salem–Roanoke Friends (1939–1942) began play as members of the Virginia League.
 The team was named for Roanoke and neighboring Salem, Virginia.
 The Friends were affiliates of the Cleveland Indians (1940) and captured the 1941 Virginia League Championship.
 The Virginia League folded after the 1942 season.

 After the Virginia League folded, the Roanoke Red Sox began play as members of the Piedmont League in 1943, with Baseball Hall of Fame inductee Heinie Manush as player/manager.
 The franchise would remain in the Piedmont League until 1953.
 Roanoke was a minor league affiliate of the Boston Red Sox and changed their moniker to the Roanoke Ro Sox in 1951.
-The Roanoke Red Sox won the Piedmont League Championships in 1947 and 1950.
+The Roanoke Red Sox were in the Piedmont Championship and lost in 1946, then won the Piedmont League Championships in 1947 and 1950.
 On July 24, 1953, the franchise folded with a 39–53 record.